This article originally appeared on Pink Pangea and originally published on Go Overseas on March 7th, 2013.

 Women's History Month has been officially celebrated by Congress every March since 1981.
-There are many reasons to celebrate Women's History Month and gender equality this year - 100 years of suffrage in the US, South Korea's first female president, a record-breaking number of women in the Senate (who are actually quite diverse), the 2012 Olympics marked the first games where every country had female representatives competing.
+There are many reasons to celebrate Women's History Month and gender equality this year -- more than 100 years of suffrage in the US, a record-breaking number of women in the Senate (who are actually quite diverse), and women worldwide making a difference in small, but no less impactful, ways every day.

-In honor of Women's History Month and International Women's Day (March 8), we wanted to highlight some wonderful famous females who studied abroad.
+In honor of Women's History Month and International Women's Day last weekend (March 8th), we wanted to highlight some wonderful famous females who studied abroad.
 The study abroad industry is actually dominated by women and we're proud of it!

 The benefits of studying abroad are undeniable.
 No matter who you are, where you’re from, or where you go, studying while traveling will bring you closer to the local culture through education, experience, and immersion.